Route 1 Road Repair

 - Contract Type: Firm Fixed Price.

-- Set-Aside: This acquisition is a Total Small Business Set-Aside.
+- Set-Aside: Total Small Business Set-Aside.

 Submission & Evaluation

-- Evaluation Criteria: Quotes will be evaluated based on the most technically advantageous solution, considering Technical Approach, Past Performance, and Price.
-Award will be made to the highest technically rated offeror whose price is fair and reasonable, and whose past performance is acceptable or neutral.
-Tradeoffs will not be conducted.
+Quotes must be submitted via email to Tanya.Torres@usda.gov by the deadline.
+Required submission documents include a signed SF1442, Attachment 3 (Schedule of Items), Technical Approach (NTE 5 pages), Key Personnel (NTE 3 pages), Performance Schedule (NTE 2 pages), and Past Performance (NTE 3 pages).
+Evaluation will be based on the most technically advantageous solution, considering Technical Approach, Past Performance, and Price.
+Award will be made to the highest technically rated offeror whose price is fair and reasonable, and whose past performance is acceptable or neutral; no tradeoffs will be conducted.